Fiserv/transfer-now/docs/getting-started.md

 **Step 2: Using TransferNow UI Widget**

-To use and explore TransferNow Widget, navigate to [TransferNow UI Widget](?path=docs/getting-started/TN-UI-Widget/TN_Ui_Widget.md) and use the default (Shared) Home ID or create a dedicated sandbox Home ID.
+To use and explore TransferNow UI Widget, navigate to [TransferNow UI Widget](?path=docs/getting-started/TN-UI-Widget/TN_Ui_Widget.md) and use the default (Shared) Home ID or create a dedicated sandbox Home ID.

 ### TransferNow and Its Use Cases